foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/axs-ashling.md

-# AXS with Ashling Opella-XD
+# 🕥 AXS with Ashling Opella-XD

+!!! warning

+    AXS board is no longer supported.
+There is no guarantee that this guide will be applicable for the latest tools.

 ## Preface